pgcentralfoundation/pgrx/docs/src/pg-internal/memory-context.md

 Notice that `pfree` only takes the pointer as an argument, effectively meaning every allocation must know what context it belongs to in some way.

+This also means that `palloc` is slightly troublesome.
+It is actually using global mutable state to dynamically determine the lifetime of the allocations that are returned, which means that you may only be able to assign it the lifetime of the current scope!
+This does not mean it is simply a menace, however: a common C idiom is creating a new memory context, using it as the global `CurrentMemoryContext`, then switching back to the previous context and destroying the transient context, so as to prevent any memory leaks or other objects from escaping.
+This is both incredibly useful and also means any concerns about the current context only lasting for the current scope are actually quite realistic!

+## `MemCx<'mcx>`

+Fortunately, the behavior of memory contexts is still deterministic and strictly scope-based, rather than using a dynamic graph of references as a garbage-collected language might.
+So, we have a strategy available to make headway on translating ambiguous dynamic lifetimes into a world of static lifetime constraints:
+- Internally prefer the `MemoryContextAlloc` family of functions
+- Use the `MemCx<'mcx>` type to "infects" newly allocated types with the lifetime `'mcx`
+- Use functions accepting closures like `current_context` to allow obtaining temporary access to the desired memory context, while constraining allocated lifetimes to the closure's scope!

 ### `CurrentMemoryContext` makes `impl Deref` hard